-After extracting the object data from Zuora Billing, the Data Sync service imports the data into Pre-Staging tables without processing.
-Each data object is synced in its own Pre-Staging table.
+The exported Zuora Billing object data is imported into Zuora Revenue Pre-staging tables without processing.
+Each object has its own specific Pre-staging table to save the synced data.
 For example, the Invoice object data is synced to the RPRO_DS_INVOICE_G table.

 Custom fields are also mapped into the corresponding table of their parent objects.
 However, custom field names in the synchronization destination table are normalized to a range from CF_1 to CF_50.
 Billing - Revenue Integration supports mapping a maximum of 50 custom fields.

 On the Data Transformation layer, the source objects in the Pre-staging tables are transformed into corresponding Zuora Revenue transaction lines in the Staging tables (also known as Line Staging) based on the specified query filter.

 The following diagram describes the data transformation process for booking data:

 Booking data transformation uses the query filter on Subscription, Order, or any other associated objects to determine the transformation scope.
 The RatePlanCharge object is used as the driving object and is joined with other objects to construct full information for transformation.

 The following diagram describes the data transformation process for billing data: